What Millennials Want: Top Hotel Trends for 2019

 How to Sell to Hotels With Confidence in 2019

-4. Making the Hotel Suitable for Instagram Photos
+4. Making the Hotel Design Suitable for Instagram Photos

-A design tactic like this makes sense in a time when almost everyone of a certain age posts pics of their vacations on Instagram.
+A design tactic like this makes sense in a time when younger guests often posts pics of their vacations on Instagram.

 Setting up rooms and common areas that look intriguing and appealing can do a lot for a hotel’s business, especially when seen by millions around the world.